 My frustration, in my eyes at least, is still valid.
 Living with an illness like multiple sclerosis is unpredictable as is.
 Besides not knowing if I will be fit enough tomorrow to walk around, or if I will be able to sleep at night of neuropathic pains, as well as dealing with a lot of doctors and medication, MS really does change your life.

 I do realise though, that from the opposite point of view, it must be hard for people trying to deal with someone who had to change out of medical necessity.
-It must seem as if the old me is long gone, and instead people around me had to accept a new friend in their life.
+It must seem as if the old me is long gone, and people around me had to accept a new friend in their life.

 It’s my belief that people should aim to be the kind of person they want to be best friends with.
 In doing so, you attract people either quite similar to yourself or you meet the opposite of what you are.
 What follows are close friendships, if not relationships.
 You hope that from now on, your friends will be there in good times as well as bad ones, and that everything in your or my life will be overcome no matter what the issue is.

 In trying to learn what drives people, I sometimes become a person too analytical for my own good.
-But as a human being, with a brain built to think, dream and feel empathy when necessary, I have learned that not everyone has your best interests at heart.
+But as any human being with a brain built to think, dream and feel empathy when necessary, I have learned that not everyone has your best interests at heart.
 And at times, especially when severe fatigue takes over my day, learning to accept this is a mountain too high to climb.

-Time heals, but it often makes you remember what happened and the hurt comes back to remind you that not everyone is what they claim to be.
+Time heals, but it often makes you recall and remember what happened, and the hurt comes back to remind you that not everyone is what they claim to be.
 I think I’ve made a step forward, and for a split second I am reminded of how certain people have reacted towards my illness.
 Remembering how they decided to – literally – leave me behind because they could not handle my multiple sclerosis is my biggest hurt.
 Quite often, it seems as if only people living with MS know what I deal with on a daily basis, and while I love my MS friends a lot, I do not want to say that fit or healthy people don’t realise what my life is all about.
 Some simply do, others don’t.

 Only then I become acutely aware that I am not the same person anymore.
 I could almost split my life in two, saying “my life before MS” and “my life after my diagnosis”.
 Where it used to be “life before living in Ireland,” it now has a much deeper meaning.
-I did not ask for this diagnosis, other MSers didn’t ask for it, yet we all share the same common denominator: we are all changed.
+I did not ask for this diagnosis, other MSers didn’t ask for it, yet we all share the same common denominator: we are all changed people.
 Every single one of us.

 When I think further, there must be a lot of people living with a degenerative illness who are going through exactly the same ignorance as I am.
 Where I hope that my MS friends can move forward easily after being hurt badly by people who meant nothing, I know I have to protect myself from feeling negative energy from toxic people.